The integration of AI in agriculture helps advance farming by analyzing market demands, monitoring soil health, and addressing labor shortages.

 One of the deadliest adversaries of farmers that cause agricultural damage is pests.

-As we’ve already established, large data, sensors, and software are all necessary components while choosing the development of AI app.
+As we’ve already established, large data, sensors, and software are all necessary components when choosing the development of an AI app.
 Similar to how AI is required for other technologies to work successfully.
 For instance, huge data does not always have much value by itself.
 The processing of it and its applicability are what is important.

 Whether AI suggestions based on a collection of data will be useful depends on the situation, the setting, and the selection criteria.
 To make AI technology function, it’s also critical to have competent data engineers and analysts.
 Let’s go more specifically about how artificial intelligence is used in farming.

-Farmers may monitor, analyze, and save data from fields in real-time on several parameters using IoT sensors and other supporting technologies (such as drones, GIS, and other tools) for iot app development.
+Farmers may monitor, analyze, and save data from fields in real-time on several parameters using IoT sensors and other supporting technologies (such as drones, GIS, and other tools) for IoT app development.
 Farmers may obtain more accurate information more quickly by integrating AI agricultural technologies with the impact of IoT on app development.
 Less time and money are wasted on trial and error when there is better data to base decisions on.

 One of the most prevalent issues in farming, a manpower shortage, may be resolved with the help of artificial intelligence, autonomous tractors, and the Internet of Things.
 Due to their increased accuracy and consequent reduction in mistakes, these technologies may also be more affordable.
 Precision agriculture relies on AI, autonomous tractors, and IoT when used collectively.

 Robotics is a less popular yet quickly developing technology.
 For laborious tasks like harvesting fruits and vegetables and trimming lettuce, agricultural robots are already in use.
-Robots have several benefits over human farmworkers.
+Robots have several benefits over human farm workers.
 They are more accurate, have a longer working time, and are less prone to mistakes.